Retreats: Why and How Should You Implement Them?

-Back in 1994, Susan Glaser at the University of Oregon followed teams and noted how effectively they communicate over a three year period.
-This included a series of retreats, planned as “interventions,” designed to improve their communication skills and ability to function as a team.
+Back in 1994, Susan Glaser at the University of Oregon followed teams and noted how effectively they communicated over a three year period.
+This included a series of retreats planned as “interventions,” designed to improve their communication skills and ability to function as a team.

-This study is the basis for much of the subsequent research and understanding of team dynamics.
-Remote team retreats may seem more important than those in companies which share an office, as it is the only chance for everyone to see each other.
-However, given that unstructured time is critical for a healthy team dynamic, time spent working hard in an office is not as productive for team building as you might think.
+This study is the basis for the subsequent research and understanding of team dynamics.
+Remote team retreats may seem more important than those in companies that share an office, as it is the only chance for everyone to see each other.
+Given that unstructured time is critical for a healthy team dynamic, time spent working hard in an office is not as productive for team building as you might think.

 What Makes a Successful Remote Worker Retreat?

 One comprehensive guide to retreats was devised by consultants Ora Grodsky and Jeremy Phillips.
-They lay out the case for the purpose of the retreat for remote worker team building along much the same lines.
-They cite these aspects of a successful retreat:
+They cited that these aspects make up a successful retreat: